 Item Identified Future Upgrades Priority Trigger Staging Trade Waste 1_TW-1 Richmond Valley Council's trade waste policy should be applied to new or modified trade waste generators.
 Section 6.3 of the Policy includes identification of key quality issues.
-1 Development of trade waste triggered by expansion of industrial uses in Area 1.
-Dependent on new proposals 1_TW-1 Consider revising the trade waste policy to incorporate recent changes to the NSW Model Policy for Discharge of Liquid Trade Waste to the Sewerage System.
+Development of trade waste triggered by expansion of industrial uses in Area 1.
+Dependent on new proposals.
+1_TW-1 Consider revising the trade waste policy to incorporate recent changes to the NSW Model Policy for Discharge of Liquid Trade Waste to the Sewerage System.
 Storm Water 1_SW-1 Conversion of existing ponds/basins to detention/filtering structures can be explored to generally drain to north.
-1-2 A small proportion of the southern region of the site falls under the drinking water catchment area.
-Detention/ filtering structures and stormwater harvesting triggered by development type and the demand for reuse e.g. industry catalyst site. subdivision from 2023 to 20 1_SW-2 Stormwater harvesting and treatment measures should be incorporated into the precinct planning utilising the existing basins to the north to capture runoff from the developments for reuse.
+1-2 under the drinking water catchment area.
+Detention/ Works are expected to be ongoing following on from the residential / industrial subdivision from 2023 to 2031.
+The infrastructure required is dependent on development type.
+Investigate converting existing ponds/basins to detention/ filtering structures (drains north).
+1_SW-2 Stormwater harvesting and treatment measures should be incorporated into the precinct planning utilising the existing basins to the north to capture runoff from the developments for reuse.
 These include passive irrigation of street trees to improve urban heat impacts and incorporation of permeable landscape features to reduce runoff volumes and promote infiltration.
-Waste manager ment and recycling 1_WM-1 Waste management and recycling - Further investigation of the landfill cell geometry and surrounding geology could be undertaken to better characterise the risk of landfill gas migration for nearby developments.
-A new landfill cell is to be car years with Stage A expected and stormwater sedimentatio existing landfill cells will also geometry and surrounding ge the risk of landfill gas migratio close around 2037.
+Waste manage ement and recycling 1_WM-1 Waste management and recycling - Further investigation of the landfill cell geometry and surrounding geology could be undertaken to better characterise the risk of landfill gas migration for nearby developments.
+A new landfill cell is to be constructed in 3 stages (A, B and C) over several years with Stage A expected to reach capacity in 2023.
+A new leachate pond and stormwater sedimentation pond as well as the first stage of capping of the existing landfill cells will also be constructed.
+Investigation of the landfill cell geometry and surrounding geology could be undertaken to better characterise the risk of landfill gas migration for nearby developments.
+The landfill is expected close around 2037.